apigee/maven-jenkins-ci-demo/docs-src/docs.md

 ```

 Positive
-: Note: If you have a Build failure with a NullPointException you have most likely missed some variables
+: Note: If you have a Build failure with a NullPointerException you have most likely missed some variables

 This command outputs the maven build process and is a good point to look through the different steps taken here:

+* Linting (you will see jshint in the logs near the start)
+* Unit Testing (unit testing is done with mocha)
 * Bundle up the files to a zip file
 * Upload it via the management API
 * Run Integration Tests

 This command will deploy the bundle to test environment as currency-<yourname>v1.
 Description of the proxy will be set to commit from a local branch by <your-name>.